Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Cyclic factorial Schur polynomials

-where now the $e_i(x|t)$ and $h_i(x|t)$ are the factorial elementary symmetric and homogenous complete symmetric polynomials in $x_1, \dots, x_k$ and $t_1, \dots, t_n$.
-In this context we will often denote the ``quantum ideal'' by Recall that under both of these isomorphisms, the class $\sigma_{\lambda}$ corresponds to the factorial Schur polynomial $s_{\lambda}(x|t)$.
+where now the $e_i(x|t)$ and $h_i(x|t)$ are the factorial elementary symmetric and homogenous complete symmetric polynomials in the variables $x_1, \dots, x_k$ and $t_1, \dots, t_n$.
+We will often write this polynomial ring and its associated ``quantum ideal'' as